pforret/blog.splashing/_topic/tourism/formentera.md

 ---
 # Destination: Formentera

-Formentera  is the smallest and more southerly island of the Pityusic Islands group, which belongs to the Balearic Islands autonomous community .
+Formentera  is the smallest and most southerly island of the Pityusic Islands group, which belongs  to the Balearic Islands autonomous community .
 It covers an area of 83.22 square kilometres   and had a population of 10,582 at the Census of 1  November 2011; the latest official estimate  was 12,111.

 ## Unsplash photos